DaBomb5374/Ghastrium/README.md

 ## How to Play
 -Move the player using the arrow keys.
--Use the spacebar to shine ghosts.
+-Shine the ghost with the flashlight
 ## Technologies Used
 - HTML5